 The NBA’s rookie scale, which determines how much first-round picks earn during their first four NBA seasons, also dictates how much the qualifying offers will be worth for those players when they reach restricted free agency after year four.
 However, the value of those qualifying offers can fluctuate depending on whether or not a player has met the “starter criteria.”

-A player can also meet the criteria if he averages either of those marks in the two seasons prior to his restricted free agency.
-For instance, if a player started 50 games in 2016/17 and 32 in 2017/18, he’d meet the starter criteria, since his average number of starts over the last two seasons is 41.
+- A player can also meet the criteria if he averages either of those marks in the two seasons prior to his restricted free agency.
+For instance, if a player started 50 games one year and 32 the next, he’d meet the starter criteria, since his average number of starts over the last two seasons is 41.

 A player’s ability or inability to meet the starter criteria can affect the value of the qualifying offer he receives as a restricted free agent, as follows: